spectralDNS/shenfun/docs/source/installation.rst

 supercomputers.
 Otherwise, see the respective packages for how to install with support for MPI.

-For plotting some of figures, which are generated in the Demos, `matplotlib`_ is required.
-This package is not part of the conda package but can be easily installed using
+Some of the plots in the Demos are created using the matplotlib_ library.
+Matplotlib is not a required dependency, but it may be easily installed from conda using

 ::

     conda install matplotlib

 Test installation
 -----------------